sequenceiq/blog/source/_posts/2014-03-31-mahout-on-tez.markdown

 ##### Submit a classification job - get the code and instructions from the SequenceIQ samples [GitHub](https://github.com/sequenceiq/sequenceiq-samples) page.

-After running the job and collecting the metrics we will see that the differences between using MapReduce and Tez are quite significant (~10x fater with Tez).
+After running the job and collecting the metrics we will see that the differences between using MapReduce and Tez are quite significant (~10x faster with Tez).

 Below you can see the sample Mahout classification job submitted in YARN using MapReduce.